jakobharder/anno1800-jakobs-mods/mods/addon-city-variations/README.md

-# Everything Skin Pack
+# City Variations

+Add more variety to your cities with skins, variations and non-gameplay changing buildings.

-Skins and variations for town halls, residences, factories.
+Skins and variations do not affect gameplay in any way.

+Buildings have a different tile size.
+Their effects are adjusted accordingly, but have otherwise same gameplay functionality.

-## Town Halls
+## Buildings

+### Small Hotels (optional)

+A small hotel with reduced population including 4 variations and many paintbrush skins.

+Only with DLC `Tourist Season`.
+Can be disabled with iMYA tweaks.

+#### New World Tourism

+The small hotels and normal hotel skins can be used in the New World if you use the [New World Tourism](https://github.com/anno-mods/New-World-Tourism) mod.

+### Commercial Street (optional)

+Buildings function and unlock the same as their normal counterparts, but with decreased range.
+The buildings do not count as quest objectives.

+- Department, Furniture and Drug Store
+- Store Warehouse (+ skins for all mall types)
+- Ornamental mall (+ skins for all mall types)
+- Courtyard Restaurant

+Only with DLC `The High Life` and DLC `Tourist Season`.
+Can be disabled with iMYA tweaks.

+## Skins and Shift+V Variations

+Note: `Shift+V` is blocked on already built buildings.
+You can either change the variation before you build it, or pick it up again and change then.

+### Town Hall Variations

 - New Town Hall with 5 roof color variations
 - Red Town Hall with 3 model variations
 - 2 City Hall Towers

-## Factories

-Shift+V variations for production buildings.

-- Fur Dealer: 3 new variations
-- Bakery: 2 new variations (+ skin for stone pavement)
-- Cannery: 2 new variations
-- more will follow ...

-## Residences
+### Residence Skins

-Paintbrush skins for NW and OW residences.
+Paintbrush skins for NW and OW residences and hotels.

 The roofs are colored in realtime for reduced memory usage and better performance.

-Hint: the mod `[Building] Small Hotels (Jakob)` includes skins for hotels.

-### Obrero

-- White walls
+- Obreros, white walls

-### Workers

-- Yellow bricks
+- Workers, yellow bricks

-### Artisans

-- Colorful walls, black roofs
-- Colorful walls, red roofs
-- Blue roofs
-- Black roofs
-- Green roofs

-### Engineers

-- Tourist red roofs
-- Dark roofs
-- Bordeaux roofs
-- Investor roofs

-### Investors

-- Tourist red roofs
-- Dark roofs
-- Bordeaux roofs
+- Artisans, various wall and roof skins
+- Engineers, various roof skins
+- Investors, various roof skins
+- Hotels, various wall and roof skins

-## Notes
+## Credits

-`Shift+V` is blocked on already built buildings.
-You can either change the variation before you build it, or pick it up again and change then.

-Thanks to DrD_AVEL for the translations!
+Thanks to MSHS, Aveneger432, darknesswei, Tonton Yip, mfuegar, DrD_AVEL for translations!

-## Changes

-### 1.0

-- 1.0.1: Russian translation